ahkelly/svelte-dynamic-enhanced-images/README.md

 # svelte-dynamic-enhanced-images

-Enhanced image plugin test with a directory of images
+Enhanced image plugin test with a directory of images and a JSON array of related articles.